 7 Ways to Plan Holiday Spending

 Holiday excess can derail the financial plans of even careful savers.
 Black Friday, flash sales, and online coupons all can tempt you into spending more than you planned, so consider putting a spending strategy in place.

-- Create a spending limit.
+- Create an overall spending limit.
 Take a hard look at your budget and income and decide just how much you can afford to devote to the holidays.

-- Budget.
-Make your list of gift recipients, including family, friends, colleagues, and service providers, and assign a set spending limit for each.
+- Develop a per-person budget.
+Make your list of gift recipients, including family, friends, colleagues, and service providers, and assign a spending limit to each.

-- Holiday extras.
+- Add up any holiday extras.
 Factor holiday events into your budget.
 Those could include company parties, last-minute potlucks with neighbors, and hostess gifts.
 Budget for special meals at home and holiday decorations.

 - Comparison shop.
 Once you’ve determined your gift lists, start hunting for deals.
 Take a close look at Black Friday and Cyber Monday offers, discount codes, and online specials.
 If you’re shopping online, be sure to factor in shipping costs.

-- Have a Plan B. Have multiple gift idea for each recipient.
-You may find that a gift item is too expensive or that a hot item already is sold out, and you may find a sweet deal for something else on your list.
+- Have a plan B. Come up with multiple gift ideas for each recipient so you won’t be thrown off if a gift is too expensive, a hot item is already sold out, or if you find a sweet deal you didn’t expect.

 - Shop early.
-Panic shopping at the last minute can lead to unwanted presents and overspending.
+Panic-shopping at the last minute can lead to overspending.

 - Stick to your plan.
-Keep your long-term goals in mind and don’t over shop.
-Opening a giant credit card bill in January is pretty dispiriting and can delay reaching your big goals – buying a house, paying for education, and saving for retirement.
+Keep your long-term goals in mind and don’t shop beyond your limits.
+Opening a giant credit card bill in January is dispiriting and can delay reaching your big goals – buying a house, paying for education, and saving for retirement.